Posted on October 25, 2017

 a "Cargo Aircraft Only" label; and,

-an IATA Lithium Battery Handling label with the UN Number (Required for IB shipments only).
+an IATA Lithium Battery Mark or Handling Label (Required for Section IB shipments only).

 Which FedEx Express services can I use for UN 3090 and UN 3480 shipments?

-You will be able to use FedEx Express service options that allow Inaccessible Dangerous Goods (IDG) shipments and an IDG surcharge will apply.
+You will be able to use all FedEx Express service options that allow Inaccessible Dangerous Goods (IDG) shipments*, and an IDG surcharge will apply.
+This information is available at: www.fedex.com/dangerousgoods.

 What if I’m pre-approved for the UN 3090 Section II list?

-Customers who ship lithium metal batteries (UN3090) with FedEx must be pre-approved by FedEx Express to comply with the FedEx operator variations in IATA DG Regulations.
-Customers who are currently pre-approved by FedEx on the UN 3090 Section II list will automatically be placed on the UN 3090 Section I pre-approved list.
+Customers who ship lithium metal batteries (UN3090) with FedEx must be pre-approved by FedEx Express to comply with the FedEx operator variations in the IATA Dangerous Goods Regulations.
+Customers who are currently pre-approved by FedEx on the UN 3090 Section II list will automatically be placed on the UN 3090 Section I pre-approved list*.

 Depending on your staff’s current Dangerous Goods certification, additional training may be required.
 Staff handling shipments with UN 3090 or UN 3480 lithium batteries will need full Dangerous Goods training.